Configure group claims and app roles in tokens

 Screenshot of Create app role screen shows Allowed member types: Users/Groups.

 Having created the app role in the app's registration, IT Pros can assign users and groups to the role.
-Your app will get a roles claim in your token (ID token for app, access token for APIs) with all the signed-in user's assigned roles as shown in the following token example.
+Your app gets a roles claim in your token (ID token for app, access token for APIs) with all the signed-in user's assigned roles as shown in the following token example.

 "aud": "acaf6ce9-81f0-462a-a93d-a314070738d3",